shahradelahi/vault-cli/README.md

 Manage your HashiCorp Vault Key/Value v2 secret engines from the command line.

 Author: Shahrad Elahi <shahrad@litehex.com> (https://github.com/shahradelahi)
-License: GPL-3.0
+License: MIT

 Options:
-  -v, --version                               display the version number -h, --help                                  display help for command
+  -V, --version                               output the version number -h, --help                                  display help for command

 Commands:
   make-profile [options] <name>               Create a new vault profile mount [options] <mount-path>                Mount a new KV2 secret engine pipe [options] <secrets-path> [command...]
-Pull an environment from Vault and pipe it to a command push [options] <env-file> <secrets-path>    Push an environment to Vault pull [options] <secrets-path>               Pull an environment from Vault rm [options] <secrets-path> [versions...]
+Pull an environment from Vault and pipe it to a command pull [options] <secrets-path>               Pull an environment from Vault push [options] <env-file> <secrets-path>    Push an environment to Vault rm [options] <secrets-path> [versions...]
 Remove a secret from Vault seal [options]                              Seal Vault unmount [options] <mount-path>              Unmount a secret engine